Removing broken bolts and studs is never a fun job and can take more time than you think.

 - Then weld a nut to the washer.

 - Turn the stub out by the nut that was just welded to it.

 One often overlooked method of removing broken screws and bolts, and perhaps the best first choice, is the left hand twist drill bit.
 These are the same as regular high speed drill bits except the cutting action is in a counterclockwise direction.
 As a result, it might just unscrew.

 Since you will likely have to drill a pilot hole at this point anyway, if you use a left hand drill bit, in many cases the drilling process results in removal because you are turning and biting into the stuck fastener in the same direction as removal, while applying downward pressure.

 The Use Of Heat

-If all these methods fail to remove the broken bolt (yes, I had this happen plenty of times over the years!) then the only choice is to drill it out completely, which means drilling away the mating threads where the bolt was fastened.
-In this case you will have to tap new, larger threads into the hole and find a larger bolt to use in that location.
+If all these methods fail to remove the broken bolt then the only choice is to drill it out completely.
+The one downside is, this means drilling away the mating threads.
+In this case you will have to tap new, larger threads into the hole and find a larger bolt.

 If you can not use a larger bolt because of specific fit or appearance reasons?
 Well, in such cases you can obtain a Helicoil kit or use the Time Sert Method.
 This will allow you to go back to the same size hole.